TobiOlajumoke/Poshem_AzureDevOps_Project/project-2.md

 - go to repo and paste the push an existing repo command to vscode cli

 - check the project repo branch

+## Task 4
+Create a Pull Request to merge your branch and verify Sonar-cloud comment on your changes, and verify it merged successfully.

+- Click on repo > branch click on pull request

+- go to pipelines

+- select classic editor

+- add sonar cloud to the ajent job

+- enable ci trigger

+- save and queue

+- commit and run

+- after successful build check sonar cloud

+- once confirmed

+- go to sonar cloud project setting set up pullrequest with pat key

+- now go to your azure devops project and initiate a pull request